-Associate Professor Karey L. James, Esq. is an associate professor in the paralegal program of study at CCD.
-She is the co-chair for the Student Learning Committee.
+Professor Karey L. James, Esq. is a Professor and Department Chair in the Paralegal program of study at CCD.
+She is the Co-chair for the Faculty Council and previously served as the co-chair for the Student Learning Committee which handled assessment.
 She received her associate degree in behavioral sciences from the Community College of Denver, where she was a National Honors student and in Phi Theta Kappa honors society.
 She received her bachelor’s degree from the University of Colorado at Boulder in Sociology and Women’s Studies; during her undergraduate program, Karey served as the chair of the board for the Women’s Resource Center, she served on the Judicial Review Board, was the president of the Sociological Honors Society, Alpha Kappa Delta and was on the board for the legal fraternity, Phi Alpha Delta.

 Karey obtained her law degree from The University of Denver Sturm College of Law.
 While in law school, Karey served on the board of the Legal Association of Women, she was a Senator in the Student Bar Association, and competed in Moot Court Competitions.
 During law school, Karey volunteered at Colorado Legal Services, a state run pro-bono organization that serves low income clients, and served on the legal research team for the Democratic National Convention.